zhudotexe/kani/docs/kani.rst

     In some advanced use cases, :attr:`.ChatMessage.content` may be a tuple of :class:`.MessagePart` or ``str`` rather than a string.
 ChatMessage exposes :attr:`.ChatMessage.text` (always a string or None) and :attr:`.ChatMessage.parts` (always a list of message parts), which we recommend using instead of :attr:`.ChatMessage.content`.
-See :ref:`message-parts` for more information.
+See :doc:`advanced/messageparts` for more information.

     These properties are dynamically generated based on the underlying content, and it is safe to mix messages with different content types in a single Kani.